 On May 14, 1971, 353 Marlborough was purchased from the Kastens by Dr. Donald E. Butterfield, a physician, who lived in one of the apartments.
 He previously had lived in Cambridge.

-In April of 1985, Donald Butterfield filed for (and subsequently received) permission to convert the property from two to four units by constructing a front bay and penthouse addition to the building, bringing the height to 55 feet, with seven-stories.
+In April of 1985, he filed for (and subsequently received) permission to convert the property from two to four units by constructing a front bay and penthouse addition to the building, bringing the height to 55 feet, with seven-stories.
 The addition was designed by John A. Harrell.

 353 Marlborough (Demolished)

 The original townhouse at 353 Marlborough was built ca. 1872 for builder and contractor George Martin Gibson, for speculative sale, one of eleven contiguous houses (337-339-341-343-345-347-349-351-353-355-357 Marlborough).

 George Gibson purchased the land for 337-357 Marlborough on September 10, 1871, from George Williams Pratt, an investment banker and stockbroker and one of the founders of the Boston Stock Exchange.
 He and his wife, Mary Barrow (White) Pratt, lived at 13 Louisburg Square.
 They also maintained a home, Oakley, on Belmont Avenue in Watertown (it became the Oakley Country Club in 1898).
 The land originally was part of a larger parcel purchased from the Boston Water Power Company on February 20, 1863, by George Pratt’s son, Robert Marion Pratt, also a banker and broker.